marc-q/doctra/CONTRIBUTING.md

 ##How To Submit A (Good) Feature Request?

-First, check if your feature matches any of the templates underneath.
+First, check if your request matches any of the templates underneath.
 If so, copy the template an fill in the blanks.

 ###Templates
 New Object: